 Recommendation 2.
-MS patients planning to travel to a tropical or subtropical destination should be advised to consult a specialist travel clinic or a vaccination expert in coordination with the MS specialist for a specific evaluation and individualized indication of pretravel immunizations, considering the risk-benefit balance.
+MS patients planning to travel to a tropical or subtropical destination should be advised to consult a specialized Travel Clinic or a vaccination expert in coordination with the MS specialist for a specific evaluation and individualized indication of pretravel immunizations considering the risk-benefit balance.